The AdSense plugin for b2evolution lets you embed AdSense blocks into your collection posts.

 My post shows

-[adsense:] instead the adsense block I've installed.
+[adsense:] instead of the AdSense block I've installed.
 How do I fix this?

 How do I integrate AdSense into my sidebar / header / footer?